 Body image and weight risk factors

-According to Maslow’s Hierarchy of Needs, people need to meet basic needs like food, sleep, water, health and safety before they can strive for self-esteem and self-actualisation.
-“People who diet are depriving themselves of these needs in a drive for self-actualisation,” Swanepoel says.
-“They compromise their health, their relationships and their goals and aspirations as they become preoccupied by food, exercise and weight, becoming prisoners to their own habits.
-They end up lonely, exhausted and feeling like a failure – and they hate their bodies no matter what size they are as perfection is unattainable.
-This is where depression, self-harm and suicide become possibilities.”
+According to Maslow’s Hierarchy of Needs, people need to meet basic needs like food, sleep, water, health, and safety before they can strive for self-esteem and self-actualization.
+“People who diet are depriving themselves of these needs in a drive for self-actualization,” Swanepoel says.
+“They compromise their health, their relationships, and their goals and aspirations as they become preoccupied with food, exercise and weight, becoming prisoners to their own habits.
+They end up lonely, exhausted, and feeling like a failure – and they hate their bodies no matter what size they are as perfection is unattainable.
+This is where depression, self-harm, and suicide become possibilities.”

 Look out for these warning signs

-- Loss or gain of weight or fluctuating weight – often from bulimia – are the most common symptoms of eating disorder among teenagers
+- Loss or gain of weight or fluctuating weight – often from bulimia – are the most common symptom of eating disorders among teenagers.

 - Increased exercise and keeping busy all the time, as fear of boredom may lead to binge urges